wowpanda/UDMenu/README.md

 > The UD Menu (Universal Development Menu) is a useful 'M' Menu that will help all roleplaying servers with it's various features for LEO to Civilians.
 This is just the first version of the menu, more features are to come very soon.

 ## Key Features
-* Law Enforcement Racking System
+* Law Enforcement Racking System.
-* Civilian Character Name / Hand ID System
+* Civilian Character Name / Hand ID System.
-* Twotter (Twitter) System
+* Twotter (Twitter) System.
-* Vehicle Controls
+* Vehicle Controls.

 ## Upcoming Features
-* PED & Vehicle Inventory
+* PED & Vehicle Inventory.
-* LEO PED / EUP Uniform Spawner
+* LEO PED / EUP Uniform Spawner.
-* Emotes
+* Emotes.

 ## Pictures
 ![alt text](http://i.devdawson.xyz/qg33r87y.png "Image 1")